zpgallegos/zavant/infrastructure/README.md

 and Step Functions, while the
 [analytical projection infrastructure](analytical.md) references this bucket and owns the Glue/Iceberg execution boundary.
+The
-The [Lightdash integration infrastructure](lightdash.md) owns its Athena workgroup, ephemeral query-result bucket, and warehouse identity.
-The independent [Hex evaluation infrastructure](hex.md) provides the same isolation through a temporary-credential IAM role while Hex is evaluated.
+[Hex integration infrastructure](hex.md) owns its Athena workgroup, ephemeral query-result bucket, and temporary-credential warehouse role.
 Monitoring remains a later slice.

 ## Bucket guarantees